LocationCobble Hill, Brooklyn

-Polhemus Memorial is a 51, 900 sf adaptive reuse project located on Henry Street in the Cobble Hill Historic District Extension in Brooklyn.
-The project transforms the former Polhemus Memorial Clinic, originally constructed in 1897 into a residential condominium.
+Polhemus Memorial is a condominium project located on Henry Street in the Cobble Hill Historic District Extension in Brooklyn.
+The project transforms the former Polhemus Memorial Clinic, originally constructed in 1897 as a teaching hospital.

 The interior design work – entry lobby, amenities, unit plans and material choices throughout – was conceived as a balance of traditional and contemporary elements, sometimes involving the re-creation of decorative features and incorporating geometrically-patterned stone floors.
 The condominium now offers an on-site concierge, private underground parking, and three levels of indoor and outdoor amenities – including a yoga studio and gym; lounge and music room; and private roof deck with a kitchen and seating overlooking the East River.
 The building’s proposed renovations were unanimously approved by the Landmarks Preservation Commission.

 “Spring fling: The 48 tristate developments hitting the market now,” New York Post, May 2017